octavator/CoachLab/deps/plug/README.md

 Plug is:

-  1. A specification for composable modules between web applications
+  1. A specification for composing web applications with functions
   2. Connection adapters for different web servers in the Erlang VM

 [Documentation for Plug is available online](http://hexdocs.pm/plug/).